Massage can be a wonderfully supportive treatment for fibromyalgia. I have treated dozens of clients suffering from this debilitating condition.

 Can Massage Help with Fibromyalgia?

+YES, with some caution.
 It is very easy to over-treat a client suffering from FMS.
 Because the condition causes hypersensitivity, great care must be taken to use gentle slow techniques that do not cause point-tender pain.